-- PERSONAL RELATIONSHIPS: Supervising anyone with whom you have a family or romantic relationship could give rise to the appearance of favoritism.
+Supervising anyone with whom you have a family or romantic relationship could give rise to the appearance of favoritism.
 Therefore, we should never be in a position where a personal relationship is also a reporting relationship.
-These personal relationships include your immediate family members (such as your spouse, children, stepchildren, parents, step-parents, siblings, in-laws and any other members of your household) as well as romantic or intimate relationships (such as a partner, fiancé or fiancée, or domestic partner).
-If you find yourself in a position to supervise or otherwise make employment decisions regarding family or partner, disclose the situation immediately. - SERVING ON A BOARD OF DIRECTORS: At times, we may seek to sit on a board of directors outside of AECOM.
-While impacting your community by serving on a board of directors for a non-profit organization is encouraged and does not require prior approval, you may only accept this position if it does not interfere with your ability to do your job.
-However, serving on the board of directors for an outside company that does business with AECOM requires advance approval.
-Always contact Management, Human Resources or In-House Counsel before accepting such a position, to include sitting on public commissions, or taking public service appointed positions.
+These personal relationships include relationships with your immediate family members (such as your spouse, children, stepchildren, parents, step-parents, siblings, inlaws and any other members of your household) and your romantic or intimate relationships (such as with a partner, fiancé or fiancée, or domestic partner).
+If you find yourself in a position where you would supervise or otherwise make employment decisions regarding a family member or partner, disclose the situation immediately.

+Serving on a Board of Directors

+At times, we may seek to sit on a board of directors outside of AECOM.
+Serving on a board of directors for a non-profit organization does not require advanced approval, unless it would interfere with your ability to do your job.
+With regards to serving on the board of directors for an outside for-profit company, public commission, or taking a public service appointed position, you must seek advance approval from Ethics & Compliance.

 Remember that prompt and full disclosure is required for all circumstances that you believe might constitute, or appear to constitute, a conflict of interest.
 If you are unsure, seek guidance.
-Never engage in any conduct involving a possible or apparent conflict of interest unless you receive prior written approval from In-House Counsel.
+Never engage in any conduct involving a possible or apparent conflict of interest unless you receive prior written approval from Ethics & Compliance or In-House Counsel.

 Abdul is an accomplished civil engineer who has put in many years of design work for AECOM.
 As he nears retirement, Abdul is considering taking on part-time work as a design consultant.
 A current business partner of AECOM hears about this and immediately expresses interest in making use of Abdul's services if they will cost less than AECOM's rates.
 Does Abdul need to discuss this with anyone?

 Yes.
-While Abdul is still employed at AECOM, he must not accept work from a business partner, supplier or competitor of our Company.
+While Abdul is still employed at AECOM, he must not accept work from a business partner, supplier or competitor of our company.
 Doing so could create a serious conflict of interest.
 Additionally, depending on the type of work Abdul is performing, he must be careful not to disclose any confidential AECOM information - an obligation that applies even after his employment with AECOM ends.
 Before pursuing any opportunities with this business partner, Abdul must first check with Management or In-House Counsel to ensure he is not entering into a conflict of interest situation.